If you’re on the hunt for some of the most glorious long tail cat breeds, stick around!

 These large cats are hybrids between domestic cats and African Servals.

-Their popularity is rising, particularly among celebrities, but they are expensive to purchase and require very specific care.
+Their popularity is rising, particularly among celebrities, but they one of the most expensive cats breeds to purchase and require very specific care.

 Worse, their growing popularity with the “rich and fabulous” means a rise in unethical breeders.

 It’s so bad that an entire site-Savannah Cat Scams– exists to maintain a list of bad breeders, including those who keep wild servals locked up in tiny cages.